-I wanted to be debt free when we started having children, but now that the journey is taking more time than I anticipated I’m extremely glad we didn’t wait any longer than we did.
-We won’t pay off debt as quickly now because I’m working a lot less than I did pre-baby, but we’re confident that God’s timing was perfect.
+I wanted to be debt free when we started having children.
+Now that the journey is taking more time than I anticipated, I’m extremely glad we didn’t wait any longer than we did.
+We won’t pay off debt as quickly now because I’m working a lot less than I did pre-baby.
+Still, we’re confident that God’s timing was perfect.

 Recognize and revel in the simple, ordinary pleasures that are all around you.